Frequently asked questions about MetService

 If you are experiencing some technical difficulties with viewing metservice.com, please try and view this on another computer if possible to determine whether your computer is having problems.
 Please also try clearing your browser cache.
 If you are still experiencing problems, please email firstname.lastname@example.org carefully detailing your problem.

 Why are there advertisements on the MetService website?

 MetService is a State Owned Enterprise expected to operate profitably as a privately-owned company, with one shareholder – the NZ Government.
 Our commercial success here and (as MetraWeather) overseas enables us to deliver dividends to the Government every year.

-MetService’s public weather warnings and a number of our forecasts are provided through commercial contracts with the Minister of Transport and Department of Conservation.
+MetService’s public weather warnings and a number of our forecasts are provided through commercial contracts with the Ministry of Transport.
 Everything else you see on this site – and in our mobile website and apps – is paid for by advertising and other commercial revenue.
 This enables us to provide you with world-leading weather information, including radar imagery, weather videos and many other useful features.

 Where are temperature, wind and rainfall observations recorded?

 In most cases official temperatures are recorded at airports to provide the most accurate current conditions for aviation.
 This is the case Wellington, Timaru, Auckland, Christchurch and most of the main town and cities.

 Since New Zealand is surrounded by water and a unique topography there are always variations in temperature on any given day or night.
 In most cases where you do notice variations in temperature, compared to your home thermometer, then you can adjust the readings compared to what you see on metservice.com.